 EXPORT PROMOTION

 Definition Export promotion, also called export drive, may be defined as any policy by which government encourages producers of export goods to produce and export more in order to earn more foreign exchange.
-Measures taken by government towards export promotion:
+Measures were taken by the government towards export promotion:

 - Reduction of export duties: Export can be promoted by reducing export duties.